 Without any further ado, let’s get rolling.

 Chord-boxes consist of 6 vertical lines, as shown above.
 Those lines represent the 6 strings of the guitar.
-The line on the right is the higher E string, and the one on the left is lower E string.
-The horizontal lines are the fret numbers.
+The line on the right is the higher E string, and the one on the left is the lower E string.
+The horizontal lines are the frets.
 The number beside each of them is just the fret number on the guitar.
+And in case you don’t know this, the letters above each of the 6 horizontal lines are just the open letters of the strings.

-A simpler way to visualize this is by holding your own guitar vertically in front of you, focusing only on the bridge.
+A simpler way to visualize this is by holding your own guitar vertically in front of you, focusing only on the fretboard.
 You will immediately realize how this works.

 Okay.
 Now that we have got the basics under our wings, let’s focus on what the dots on the lines mean.
 Refer to image below: